akevalion/BaselineMap/README.md

 [![CI](https://github.com/akevalion/BaselineMap/actions/workflows/runTests.yml/badge.svg)](https://github.com/akevalion/BaselineMap/actions/workflows/runTests.yml)

-This application provides a class to generate a visualization of the baselines dependencies, this works with the inspector
+This application provides visualization of the baselines dependencies.
+The main class is MBMapBuilder, this creates an inner model to handle dependencies.
+Users of this class can create custom versions, and select it as default class in the system browser configuration, just look for `BaselineMap`

 ### Installation
 Try the next incantation on a playground: